flupke/multiwait/README.rst

 to use the defaults; in the example above ``redis-dataset-loaded`` is a shortcut for ``redis-dataset-loaded: {}``.

-All conditions at least accepts the following arguments:
+All conditions at least accept the following arguments:

 ``timeout``
     Maximum execution time for the condition, in seconds before giving up.
 The